 Selectmen are supporting an agenda item for the second consecutive year after state lawmakers ignored a request to alter a law that would count mobile homes as affordable housing.

 If the number of affordable homes in a town is below the state’s threshold, which is 10 percent of total housing units, then developers may bypass some local zoning laws and build projects more densely than zoning bylaws allow.

 By counting mobile homes as affordable housing, Wareham would be above the 10 percent threshold allowing officials to hold affordable housing developments to the same standards as any other project.
 The agenda item, known as a “home rule petition,” will go to the legislature for final approval.
 While an identical bill was sent to a study committee last year, effectively killing it, officials are hopeful this year it may be approved.

 The law, known as Chapter 40B, was designed to boost the number of affordable units across the state by easing the permit process for housing projects.

 A new bylaw is on the agenda that if adopted would require town crews to repair private roads in town.
 Placed on the agenda by a citizens’ petition, meaning Selectmen were required to include it, the bylaw seeks to have private roads graded twice a year.
 Currently, if private road residents want repairs they must appear before Selectmen for approval and then pay for the cost of materials and labor.
-For a more in-depth look at the proposal, see page 15.

 The Wareham Board of Sewer Commissioners is seeking approval to transfer $250,000 and $170,000 from the Wareham Pollution Control Facility’s funds to its annual budget for an upgrade and an inspection, respectively.